-I'm going to turn it back to education again.
-I think that that's the most important way to combat racism and what's happening in Thunder Bay.
-And with the kids, you know, I think what needs to happen -- and it is starting to happen slowly, but it is starting to happen, the school boards need to work together.
-The school boards, the public school board in Thunder Bay, the Catholic school board, and the Indigenous school.
-I mean, I think we have to stop looking at situations in Thunder Bay, like, with the schooling, as though that's a federal responsibility.
-That school is funded by the federal government.
-I think that all levels of government and just all community has to, like, take ownership of that, and the provincial school board has to get involved, like, the local schools have to get involved, instead of saying, oh, that's not my problem.
-That's their problem over there if the kids are going missingor whatever.
+1 school is funded by the federal government.
+I think that all levels of government and just all community has to, 2 3 like, take ownership of that, and the provincial school board has to get involved, like, the local schools have to 4 get involved, instead of saying, oh, that's not my problem.
+5 That's their problem over there if the kids are going 6 missing or whatever.
 They need to get involved.
-And, I know that some of that is happening, but I would urge more of that to happen.
-Like, intramural sports between all of the schools, things like sharing bussing.
-Bussing is a huge issue for Denise Franklin Cromarty and keeping the kids safe and, you know, being on public transit all the time.
-Wouldn't it be great if some of the school boards shared some of their busses, so the kids could have a chance to get to their boarding houses as well in a safe way?
-Little things like that, that I don't think would cost too much money.
+And, I 7 know that some of that is happening, but I would urge more 8 of that to happen.
+Like, intramural sports between all of 9 the schools, things like sharing bussing.
+Bussing is a 10 huge issue for Denise Franklin Cromarty and keeping the 11 12 kids safe and, you know, being on public transit all the time.
+Wouldn't it be great if some of the school boards 13 shared some of their busses, so the kids could have a 14 chance to get to their boarding houses as well in a safe 15 way?
+Little things like that, that I don't think would 16 cost too much money.
+17

 PA days or professional development days that teachers have, bring in the teachers from DFC and invite them so everybody can meet and talk and be together.

-invite them so everybody can meet and talk and be together.
 So, don't look at things as provincial responsibility, federal responsibility and Indigenous.
 Like, everyone needs to sort of come together in order to get over that racism.
 Otherwise, it's just not going to happen.